ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 name
     symbolic name defined in a previous DEFINE-DFHMDF-NAME or DEFINE-DFHMDF-COLUMN tag.

     Normally, any binary zeroes in the copied data will be removed.
-However, if the BLANK-BINARY-ZEROES option is set (see “Setting and unsetting local options”, page 42 <#_bookmark42>`__) then binary zeroes will be converted to blanks.
+However, if the BLANK-BINARY-ZEROES option is set (see :ref:`“Setting and unsetting local options” <#_V456UG_setting_local_options>`) then binary zeroes will be converted to blanks.

+.. _#_V456UG_create-variable-from:

 1.4.6.4.
 CREATE-VARIABLE-FROM tag